apostrophecms/apostrophe-places/README.md

 This module's API is not finalized but it is seeing production use.
 It provides a piece type for geographical places, a corresponding widget type, and pieces pages that provide maps.

-For new sites you MUST obtain Google Maps API keys for both the server and the browser and configure this module accordingly:
+For new sites you MUST obtain a Google Maps JavaScript API key with Google Maps Geolocation API enabled for both the server and the browser and configure the module accordingly:

 ```javascript
 {